Ioann Bodnarchuk: Biography

 Though he was born into a family of Ukrainian Catholics, he converted to Orthodoxy early in his childhood.
-His name at birth was Vasyl Bondarchuk (Wasyl Bodnarczuk).
+His name at birth was Vasyl Bodnarchuk (Wasyl Bodnarczuk).

 Arrest

-Following World War II since 1945, Vasyl Bondarchuk served as a cantor (dyak) leading a church choir in home village Ivane-Puste.
+Following World War II since 1945, Vasyl Bodnarchuk served as a cantor (dyak) leading a church choir in home village Ivane-Puste.

 In 1946, the Soviet authorities liquidated the Ukrainian Greek Catholic Church which was widespread in Western Ukraine, while many members of the church were persecuted in various ways.
 In 1949, Ioan (Bodnarchuk) was arrested for his relations with Organization of Ukrainian Nationalists and sentenced to 20 years of hard labor spending time in Tyumen labor camp and later in the Kengir copper mines near Karaganda (Steplag).
 His family also was deported to Kazakhstan, where they lived until 1954 and in 1953 or in 1955 he was released on amnesty.

-Education
+Career in the Russian Orthodox Church

 In 1957, he was accepted into the Leningrad Theological Seminary and on 25 January 1958, he received holy orders to become a deacon.
 After graduating from the seminary, he was accepted into the Leningrad Theological Academy and on 21 May 1961, he received holy orders became a priest with the ceremony being led by Metropolitan of Leningrad and Ladoga Pimen.
 Note, both seminary and academy are located in one place, Alexander Nevsky Lavra.

 In 1964, he graduated the Academy with a PhD in Divinity and he was sent to the Lviv and Ternopil diocese of the Moscow Patriarchate.
 He served as a priest in the village of Striivka in Zbarazh Raion which is in the Ternopil Oblast and in 1968, he served as a priest in a parish in the Lviv Oblast (Truskavets).

 Clergy experience

 On 11 October 1977, he took his monastic vows in Pochaiv Lavra and on 14 October 1977 was awarded the title of Archimandrite.
-On 23 October 1977, he was consecrated as a bishop of Zhytomyr and Ovruch (Russian Orthodox Church), the cheirotonia service was led by metropolitans Filaret (Denysenko) and Mykola (Yuryk).
+On 23 October 1977, he was consecrated as a bishop of Zhytomyr and Ovruch (Russian Orthodox Church), the cheirotonia service was led by Metropolitan of Kyiv and Galicia Filaret (Denysenko), Metropolitan of Lviv and Ternopil Mykola (Yuryk), Archbishop of Simferopol and Crimea Leontiy (Hudymov), Bishop of Mukachevo and Uzhhorod Savva (Babinets), Bishop of Kirovohrad and Mykolaiv Sebastian (Pylypchuk).